CrowdStrike/falcon-cloudformation/falcon-sensor/README.md

 To enable logging for your Falcon sensor deployment, you need to set these parameters:
 - `EnableLogging=true`
-- `ECSTaskRoleArn` with `AmazonEC2ContainerServiceforEC2Role` IAM policy attached
+- `ECSTaskRoleArn` with `AmazonECSTaskExecutionRolePolicy` IAM policy attached

 ### Enable ECS exec
 ECS exec should only be enabled if and when required.